 I don’t think for a moment that every LGBTIQ person is perfect.
 Like all humans, we are also imperfect — but the hypocrisy of the ‘No Camp’ is staggering.
 They talk about the virtues of being Christian while preaching hate, handing out literature telling people homosexuality is a dangerous mental disorder and comparing same-sex attraction to child abuse.
 Apart from being absolute lies (not very Christian), I’m astounded that these people would even contemplate throwing stones when their churches are made from glass.

 Even the Daily Telegraph posted an article about the ‘No Camp’ saying, “They’re lying.
 They’re manipulating situations.
 They’re relying on shocking double standards and contradictions.”
 And that’s from the Telegraph!

 It is important for all of us to walk with love in our hearts and to remember that it’s our actions more so than our words that matter.
 Henry Drummond famously said, “You will find as you look back upon your life that the moments when you have really lived are the moments when you have done things in a spirit of love.”

 You can believe in love, but true love is an action, not just words and thoughts.

-In part four of celebrating same-sex love letters throughout history, world war ii soldiers express their love in a heartbreaking letter.
-The following heart-rending love letter was written by American World War II veteran Brian Keith to his lover Dave.
+In part four of celebrating same-sex love letters throughout history, World War II soldiers express their undying love in a beautiful and heartbreaking letter.
+The following heart-rending love letter was written by American World War II veteran Brian Keith to in 1943 his lover Dave.
 Dave was a fellow soldier he met and fell in love with in 1943 while stationed in North Africa.
-It was penned by Brian on the occasion of their anniversary.
+Grab the tissue box people.

 Seven men have been jailed for six months in Senegal, after they were found guilty of homosexuality.
 A court in Dakar heard police caught the men having sex during a raid.